Activision hopes new Skylanders game is a holiday hit

-SAN FRANCISCO (Reuters) - Activision Blizzard is betting big on children’s fantasy adventure game “Skylanders” this holiday, with the launch of a new title on Sunday and plans for more mobile versions of the console game.
+SAN FRANCISCO, Oct 19 (Reuters) - Activision Blizzard is betting big on children’s fantasy adventure game “Skylanders” this holiday, with the launch of a new title on Sunday and plans for more mobile versions of the console game.

 The franchise’s second offering, “Skylanders: Giants”, will hit stores in North America following the success of “Skylanders: Spyro’s Adventures” whose U.S. sales have exceeded 286 million game packs, toys and accessories since its 2011 release.